telerik/blazor-docs/components/chart/types/waterfall.md

 Waterfall Charts fall into two types:
 * Traditional Waterfall Charts—They display changes vertically.
 To use this Waterfall Chart, set the series type to `ChartSeriesType.Waterfall`.
    ![vertical waterfall chart](images/vertical-waterfall-chart.png)
- * Horizontal waterfall chart - presents changes horizontally.
-To use this type of Waterfall Chart, you need to configure the series type as `ChartSeriesType.HorizontalWaterfall`.
+* Horizontal Waterfall Charts—They present changes horizontally.
+To use this type of Waterfall Chart, set the series type to `ChartSeriesType.HorizontalWaterfall`.
    ![horizontal waterfall chart](images/horizontal-waterfall-chart.png)

 ### Labels